anikethjr/NER_Telugu/README.md

-# LSTM-CRF for Named Entity Recognition in Telugu Texts
+# Named Entity Recognition for Telugu using LSTM-CRF

 The code for the paper titled "Named Entity Recognition for Telugu using LSTM-CRF".